Reviews You Can Rely On

 Credit: Kenji Mowrey

-A simple but somewhat limited power station in the design department, the Jackery 300 won't wow you with features.
+A simple power station, the Jackery 300 won't wow you with features.
 Its small form means limited usability is to be expected, such as the absence of expansion capabilities and emergency power supply capabilities.

 We would have liked to see a built-in light on the Jackery 300, a common feature equipped on many smaller power stations.
-The display is also quite limited and really only provides you with basic information like power input/output wattage and remaining battery displayed as a percentage.
-Most notably, when drawing power, its display is missing the remaining discharge time, which is information that can be handy when determining how long you can run a device.
+The display is also quite limited, providing only basic information, such as power input/output wattage and remaining battery, displayed as a percentage.
+Most notably, when drawing power, its display is missing the remaining discharge time, which is information that can be handy when determining how long a device can be run.

 jackery explorer 300 - despite its limitations, the jackery 300 provides dependable power...